-The Headline I Wish We Were Reading: Anthropology Changed Everything
+The Headline We Should Be Reading: Anthropology Changed Everything

 Update July 2013: The fictitious headlines and imaginary pundit quotes below remain as painful satire.
 This post got a nice mention in Ryan Anderson’s paper for the 2012 American Anthropological Association Meetings – see Fame of Sharing Anthropology: Valuing and Devaluing Anthropology.
 In retrospect, I should have used Jared Diamond rather than Paul Krugman for the third fictitious headline, especially since Diamond has of late taken to writing about Haiti and the Dominican Republic as part of his work on “natural experiments.”
 Moreover, it’s telling how much Jared Diamond has the ear of people like Bill Gates.